axcora/axcorassg/content/install.md

 ## **Axcora SSG + CSS Framework — CLI Quickstart Guide**

 Axcora is a modern, open source Static Site Generator & CSS framework.
-This guide walks you through installation, setup, and daily use—making your experience as smooth as Next.js or Astro.
+This guide walks you through installation, setup, and daily use—making your experience as smooth.

 ---